Bacon's Castle |

 (1619 - 1622), Carter's Grove

-A trapezoidal palisaded fort, about 93 by 130 feet, was located at the main village of Martin's Hundred Plantation (aka Martin's Hundred Fort), named after Richard Martin, attorney for the Virginia Company, and Sir John Wolstenholme, an investor of the company.
+A trapezoidal palisaded fort, about 93 by 130 feet, was located at the main village of Martin's Hundred Plantation (aka Martin's Hundred Fort), named after Richard Martin, attorney for the Virginia Company; and Sir John Wolstenholme, an investor of the company.
 A watchtower was in the southeast corner, a one-gun bastion in the southwest corner, and a possible bastion in the northwest corner.
 Most of the settlers were killed in the March 1622 Indian raids along the James River.
 Excavated from 1976 - 1980, with artifacts at the Winthrop Rockefeller Archaeology Museum.
-The modern reconstruction is operated by the Colonial Williamsburg Foundation, located on the grounds of Carter's Grove Plantation.
-Admission fee.
-(NOTE: Carter's Grove and the fort site has been closed to the public since 2003 due to lack of funds.
-Sale to a private owner is pending.)
+A modern reconstruction on site was operated by the Colonial Williamsburg Foundation, located on the grounds of Carter's Grove Plantation.
+(NOTE: Carter's Grove was permanently closed to the public in 2003 and put on the market for private sale.
+The reconstructed fort was soonafter demolished.)

 John Boise's Fort, a palisaded house with a swivel gun, was located about 600 feet downriver from the main fort.